Our Story

 Q: What is Catman2′s stance on declawing?

 We often have a few cats who had previously been declawed living at the shelter.
-We recommend that if you want a declawed cat, you adopt one who has already been through that kind of unnecessary, unethical, and painful procedure.
+We recommend that if you want a declawed cat, you adopt one who has already been through that kind of unnecessary and painful procedure.

 Q: What about fostering?

 Would you be willing to foster a kitten/litter of kittens until they are 2 pounds and can be spayed/neutered and put up for adoption?
 How about being a long-term senior cat foster?
 Because we are a no-kill shelter, we have cats that have spent their entire lives here and are in their golden years.
 There are a few that would love to be fostered in a home with love and patience and time!
 You can call Kaleb at 828-293-0892 to discuss fostering.
-We do ask folks who are interested in fostering to join our shelter as a volunteer first.
+You must live within 20 minutes of our vet's office.

 Q: Does Catman2 participate in any educational programs?

 In the past, we have gone to schools and spoken to classes about the importance of spay/neuter and held essays contests on the topic.
-We would love to do more educational programs!
-Kaleb just became a Certified Humane Educator.
-If you are interested in having Catman2 come to speak at an event, please call the shelter at 828-293-0892 or e-mail at kaleb@catman2.org
+We would love to do more educational programs when possible!
+Kaleb is one of few Certified Humane Education Specialists in NC.
+If you are interested in having Catman2 come to speak at an event, please call the shelter at 828-293-0892 or e-mail at [email protected]